• Skip to main content

 • Stir in the orzo, minced garlic, Italian seasoning, onion powder, garlic powder, salt, and black pepper.
 Cook for 2 minutes, toasting the orzo until it is lightly brown and the spices are fragrant.

-• Pour in 3 cups of chicken stock, heavy whipping cream, and lemon juice.
+• Pour in 3 cups of chicken stock, heavy whipping cream, and two tablespoons of lemon juice.
 Add the chopped kale.
 Bring the mixture to a boil over high heat, then reduce to medium and simmer for 8-10 minutes until the orzo is tender and the liquid has reduced.

-• Stir in the shredded chicken, grated Parmesan cheese, and a quarter cup of chicken stock.
+• Stir in the shredded chicken, grated Parmesan cheese, cherry tomatoes, and ¼ cup chicken stock.
 Mix until everything is well combined and heated through.
 If the mixture seems too thick, add more stock to reach your desired consistency.

 • Taste and adjust the seasoning with additional salt and pepper if needed.
-For a pop of color and flavor, top with halved cherry tomatoes and julienned basil.
+For a pop of color and flavor, top with julienned basil.

 Notes